nmattia/nmattia.com/posts/2018-12-11-hunt-bugs-down-before-they-are-merged.md

 <img src="../images/mads_the_hunt.jpg" alt="Mads “Hunter” Mikkelsen"><figcaption>Mads “Hunter” Mikkelsen</figcaption>
 </figure>

 This one should be pretty straightforward.
-Finding a bug that's introduced by a diff before merging the master branch limits the search space to that diff only.
+Finding a bug that's been introduced by a diff before merge into the master branch limits the search space to that diff only.
 Trying to find a bug on master means potentially having to consider the whole codebase, unless your codebase lends itself to things like bisecting.

 </div>